1. Health Hub

 How to get the most out of a heart-healthy summer

 Nothing says “summer” like the smell of hamburgers and hotdogs sizzling on the grill.
-Charred meat, potato chips, potato salad, and corn on the cob slathered in butter are all staples of the summer “cookout” menu.
-Unfortunately for our collective cardiovascular systems, however, these hallmarks of warm-weather cuisine are cholesterol bombs that provide little nutritional value.
-The centerpieces of a summer cookout can significantly alter cholesterol levels and lead to damaging results for people managing high cholesterol or blood pressure levels.
+Charred meat, potato chips, potato salad, and corn on the cob slathered in butter are all staples of the summer cookout menu.
+Unfortunately for our collective cardiovascular systems, however, these hallmarks of a summer barbecue are cholesterol bombs that can detonate a healthy diet.

 Don’t worry; you don’t have to avoid the cherished backyard barbecue.
-You can make many heart-healthy swaps and changes and still enjoy a grilling session.
-These easy adjustments allow you to enjoy a delicious summer feast without worrying about spiking cholesterol levels.
+With a few simple adjustments, you can still indulge in a delicious warm-weather feast without worrying about spiking cholesterol levels.
+These heart-healthy swaps and changes allow you to enjoy a guilt-free grilling session.

 Some tasty summer fruits and vegetables include: